 Content Marketing Institute recently released a great piece on content marketing in the travel and tourism industry space.
-It caused us to pause and reflect on the past two years.
-You see, over these years, we’ve lead tourism marketing a small Texas town at the top of the Hill Country called San Saba.
-(Shameless self-plug, next time you’re planning an overnight escape, you’ll want to visit San Saba – the charming small town that’s more than you imagined. want to escape for a night or two of hospitality).
-The article articulates our internal observations perfectly.
+It caused us to pause just a second to reflect on the past two years.
+You see, over the previous two years, we’ve lead tourism marketing for a small, charming Texas town at the top of the Hill Country called San Saba.
+(Shameless self-plug, definitely check out this charming town next time you want to escape for a night or two of hospitality.)
+The article dead on with our internal observations.

 Building trust in the travel industry is, naturally, a slow process.
-However, when towns buy into a marketing plan collectively, we’ve seen them accomplish significantly more much more quickly.
+However, when a town buys into a new marketing plan collectively, we’ve seen them accomplish significantly more much more quickly.
 Why?
-Travel experiences that are seamless, consistent and meet (or, preferably, exceed) expectations create the organic trust that encourages word-of-mouth advertising.
-Only this advertising now exists predominantly as a digital web of peer-to-peer experiences.
-Because these subjective first impressions are incredibly accessible and prevalent, it’s imperative that marketers control, or encourage, content that aligns with brand voice.
-Additional, they need to sell without over-promising on what they can deliver.
-How do you tell your story and shine alongside the rest of the tourism markets clamoring for increased tourist activity?
+Travel experiences that are seamless, consistent and meet (or, preferably, exceed) expectations create the organic trust that encourages word-of-mouth advertising that now is predominantly a web of peer-to-peer experiences.
+Because these subjective first impressions are incredibly accessible and prevalent, it’s imperative that marketers are controlling, or at least encouraging, content that aligns with brand voice and sells without over-promising on what they can deliver.
+Naturally, this can be a little difficult with so much competition.
+How do you tell your story and shine alongside the rest of the markets clamoring for increased tourist activity?

-A large focus of our advertising efforts shifts the city from traditional advertising to social media.
+A large focus of our advertising efforts shifted the city’s advertising efforts away from traditional to digital and social media outlets.
 Travel is no longer inspired solely by the Travel Channel or magazines.
 Today, the world lives online.
 Instagram and Facebook – and the savvy influencers who pioneered those channels — are the leading influencers.
-In March 2017, Entrepreneur Magazine published “5 Ways Social Media Has Transformed Tourism Marketing” illuminating some of the dramatic effects that social media has had on the tourism industry.
+In March 2017, Entrepreneur published “5 Ways Social Media Has Transformed Tourism Marketing” illuminating some of the dramatic effects that social media has had on the tourism industry.

 “Travel-industry marketers must go the extra mile to create content to earn bookings, not just lookings.” – Content Marketing Institute